Boston Terrier

 Head and skull

-Skull square in appearance, flat on top, free from wrinkles; cheeks flat; brow abrupt, stop well defined.
-Muzzle relatively short, square, wide and deep with no tendency to taper and in proportion to skull; free from wrinkles; shorter in length than in width and depth, approximately one-third of length of skull; width and depth carried out well to end; muzzle from stop to end of nose on a line parallel to top of skull; nose black, wide with well-defined line between nostrils.
+Skull square in appearance, flat on top, free from wrinkles; cheeks flat; brow abrupt with depth of foreface, stop well defined.
+Muzzle relatively short, square, wide, and deep; filled under eyes with no tendency to taper to muzzle and in proportion to skull; free from wrinkles; shorter in length than in width and depth.
+Stop to tip of nose approximately one-third of length of skull; width and depth of muzzle carried out to end; muzzle from stop to end of nose on a line parallel to top of skull; nose black, wide with well-defined line between nostrils.
+Nostrils open.
 Jaws broad and square.
-Flews of good depth, not pendulous, completely covering teeth when mouth closed.
-Head in proportion to size of dog.
+Clean lip of good depth but never pendulous and completely covering teeth when mouth closed.
+Size of head to be in proportion to size of dog.

 Eyes